 Twitter is used for all kinds of reasons: boredom, staying in touch, seeing amazing Twitpics of our fave stars, but did you know that it's a great charity tool, too?
 Celebs like Ashton Kutcher, Alyssa Milano, Ed Norton and Hugh Jackman have raised tons of money in 140 characters or less.
 Now THAT's saying something about how easy it is to donate your time and efforts.
-Check out which charities they Tweeted and you decide who you think should win the award here:
+Check out which charities they Tweeted and you decide who you think should win the award here: link

 And don’t forget to check out the live viewing party on July 19 at www.vh1.com!